mabau/pystencils/README.md

 Without `[interactive]` you get a minimal version with very little dependencies.

 All options:
--  `gpu`: use this if nVidia GPU is available and CUDA is installed
+-  `gpu`: use this if an Nvidia GPU is available and CUDA is installed
 - `alltrafos`: pulls in additional dependencies for loop simplification e.g. libisl
 - `bench_db`: functionality to store benchmark result in object databases
 - `interactive`: installs dependencies to work in Jupyter including image I/O, plotting etc.